ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v40.md

 This release includes new features, component updates, usability enhancements, and bug fixes.

-## Regulated workloads enhancements
+## VMware Regulated Workloads enhancements
 {: #relnotes_v40-regulated-workloads}

-You can now order regulated workloads directly from the VMware® Solutions main page.
-The regulated workloads include a secure-by-default architecture that follows IBM's unique policy controls framework, provides continuous compliance monitoring, and offers the highest level of data encryption (FIPS 140-2 Level 4).
-For regulated workloads, only VMware vSphere® 7.0 Update 1a is supported.
+You can now order VMware® Regulated Workloads directly from the VMware Solutions main page.
+The VMware Regulated Workloads include a secure-by-default architecture that follows IBM's unique policy controls framework, provides continuous compliance monitoring, and offers the highest level of data encryption (FIPS 140-2 Level 4).
+For VMware Regulated Workloads, only VMware vSphere® 7.0 Update 1a is supported.

-For more information, see [Regulated workloads overview](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-overview).
+For more information, see [VMware Regulated Workloads overview](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-overview).

 ## Updates for VMware Solutions Dedicated
 {: #relnotes_v40-dedicated}